-Lancaster University is a Disability Confident Committed employer (Level 1).
+Lancaster University is a Disability Confident Employer (Level 2).
 Disability Confident is a government scheme aimed at creating a movement of change, encouraging employers to think differently about disability and take action to improve how they recruit, retain and develop disabled people.

 - ensure our recruitment process is inclusive and accessible

 - communicating and promoting vacancies